 - Weigh at least 110 pounds

-- Not have donated blood within the past 8 weeks (this can be shorter for most apheresis donations)
+- Not have donated blood within the past 8 weeks (this can be shorter for most apheresis donations, which are described below)

-People who are taking “blood thinners” or certain drugs that are used to treat acne, baldness, or an enlarged prostate may not be able to donate unless they’ve stopped the drug for a few days or weeks.
-People who have taken certain drugs for psoriasis or taken products made from human plasma or tissues may be kept from donating blood even longer.
+People who are taking “blood thinners” or certain drugs that are used to treat acne, baldness, an enlarged prostate, or some other conditions may not be able to donate unless they’ve stopped the drug for a certain amount of time.
 Other health and travel questions are reviewed with each donor in detail.
 (For an example of eligibility criteria, check the Red Cross website at www.redcrossblood.org/donating-blood/eligibility-requirements/eligibility-criteria-alphabetical-listing.)

 The donation process